erfg12/memory.dll/readme.md

 * Freeze values

 # IMPORTANT NOTES
 Memory.dll is no longer available on NuGet.
+You can grab a pre-compiled dll at https://ci.appveyor.com/project/erfg12/memory-dll or download this project, open the sln file in VS, compile it and add the dll to your trainer's project.

+`Project` > `Add Project Reference...` > `Browse...` > `Select Memory.dll`

 # DOCUMENTATION
 [Wiki Pages](https://github.com/erfg12/memory.dll/wiki)